 English and Metric unit systems are supported, and they are easily interchangeable.
 For information on spMats features please visit spMats features.

-Can I change the material properties for different elements?
+Can I change the different material properties within the same foundation?

-How can I show node numbers and element numbers on my grid view?
+How can I show node numbers and element numbers on my mesh view?

 What does Mxx and Myy denote?

 Unlike in beams and columns, the traditional plate and shell theory convention is that Mxx denotes the moment along (not about) the X-axis and Myy denotes the moment along the Y-axis.
 Both moments are positive when they produce tension at the top.
-More information about this topic can be found in Section 2.12 in spMats Manual.
+More information about element internal moments can be found in Section 2.3.3 in spMats Manual.